top of page

 CMYK vs Pantone Printing: Which Is Better for Your Branded Packaging?

 If you’re designing custom donut boxes, coffee cups, or any other branded food packaging, choosing the right printing method is key.
-Two popular color systems—CMYK and Pantone (PMS)—can make or break your brand’s visual consistency.
+Two popular colour systems, CMYK and Pantone (PMS), can make or break your brand’s visual consistency.
 Here’s what you need to know to pick the right one.

 What Is CMYK Printing?